Do you view art as just messy playtime for kids? Or do you realize it’s so much more than that? Art can be good for kids in many ways.

 There are a few types of motor skills that benefit from arts and crafts.
 These include:

-- Gross motor skills: These are the movements of the large muscles of the arms, legs, and torso, which aid balance and coordinate with our nervous system.
-Activities such as painting, drawing, crafts, and scribbling encourage the connections between the brain and these muscles.
-Try activities like murals, which make them stretch, or modeling, which involves working with clay (source).
+- Gross motor skills: These are the movements of the large muscles of the arms, legs, and torso, which aid balance and coordination with our nervous system.
+Art activities such as painting, drawing, crafts, and scribbling encourage the connections between the brain and these muscles.
+Try activities like murals, which make them stretch, or pottery, which involves working with clay (3).

 - Fine motor skills: These involve the smaller muscles in the fingers and hands.
 Exercising these muscles helps with writing, tying shoelaces, turning the pages of a book, using scissors, and so much more.
-Try activities like drawing — even if it’s just scribbling, cutting with scissors, finger painting for little ones, or origami for older kids (source).
+Try activities like drawing — even if it’s just scribbling, cutting with scissors, finger painting for little ones, face painting, or origami for older kids (4).

-- Hand-eye coordination: When drawing, painting, or doing any other intricate task, it’s our eyes that guide our hands to do our bidding (source).
-Playing with different shapes, tracing, connecting the dots, and even coloring within lines, help hand-eye coordination (source).
+- Hand-eye coordination: When drawing, painting, or doing any other intricate task, it’s our eyes that guide our hands to do our bidding (5).
+Playing with different shapes, tracing, connecting the dots, and even coloring within lines, help hand-eye coordination.